FlyteWizard/yyjtech-logo-challenge/readmore/RESULTS.md

 ## Results

-Here is the results for the voting.
+Here are the results for the voting.

 ### Options